 With the Fidelity® Rewards Visa Signature® Card there's a $100 bonus offer on the table after spending $1,000 within the first 90 days of opening an account and you'll earn 2 percent back on all your purchases, again with no cap or expiration date on the rewards.
 You do have the option to redeem your rewards in a few ways besides simply into a Fidelity-connected investment account, but the novelty of this card is that easy savings structure that helps you put money toward retirement or college costs or other long-term investments without actually putting any of your income toward those financial goals.

-As with the GM BuyPower Card from Capital One® and purchasing your next car, the Fidelity® Rewards Visa Signature® Card isn't the sole savings vehicle you'll want to depend upon for your entire retirement of college savings plan, but it is a nice bonus option.
+As with the GM BuyPower Card from Capital One® - Duplicate and purchasing your next car, the Fidelity® Rewards Visa Signature® Card isn't the sole savings vehicle you'll want to depend upon for your entire retirement of college savings plan, but it is a nice bonus option.
 If you're going to be making purchases with a credit card anyway, why not make them with a credit card that helps you save for major expenses down the road?

 Pay without really paying